r-lib/hugodown/README.md

 ## Converting from blogdown

-* Make sure your post archetype has extension `.Rmd` and includes `output: hugodown::hugo_document` in the YAML.
+* Make sure your post archetype has extension `.Rmd` and includes `output: hugodown::md_document` in the YAML.
 The post archetype should typically be `archetypes/blog/index.Rmd`.

 * Delete `index.Rmd` from the root of your site.